 IMPORTANT: These findings are brought to you from our independent research, which is not sponsored, conducted or influenced by any advertising or marketing agency.
-Every week since March 15th, Destination Analysts has surveyed 1,200+ American travelers about their thoughts, feelings, perceptions and behaviors surrounding travel in the wake of the coronavirus pandemic, and explored a variety of topics.
-The findings presented below represent data collected January 29th-31st.
+Every week since March 15, 2020, Destination Analysts has surveyed 1,200+ American travelers about their thoughts, feelings, perceptions and behaviors surrounding travel—specifically in the wake of the coronavirus pandemic—and explored a variety of topics.
+The key findings presented below represent data collected December 26-28th.

 What will this year bring to travelers and the travel industry?
 Read on for what we learned about American travelers as they closed out 2021 and looked out to the new year ahead.